Skip to main content

 I've seen it come down to one simple reason: lack of trust in agile.

-The word "agile" in 2023 brings a lot of baggage with it.
-What started over two decades ago as the simple agile manifesto has expanded into an industry of processes, certifications, and dangerous amounts of organizational overhead.
+The word "agile" in 2024 brings a lot of baggage with it.
+What started over two decades ago as a simple agile manifesto and it's basic agile principles has expanded into an industry of processes, certifications, and dangerous amounts of organizational overhead.

 How Can Orgs Build Trust In Agile?